 NETSOL Technologies, Inc. USA Signs Teaming Agreement with DISYS

-CALABASAS, Calif., Jan.
-03, 2023 (GLOBE NEWSWIRE) -- NETSOL Technologies, Inc. NTWK, a global business services and enterprise application solutions provider, today announced that it has entered into a teaming agreement with Digital Intelligence Systems, LLC (DISYS).
-The collaboration will leverage DISYS's deep expertise in building financial systems and its large resource pool of over 5,000 U.S.-based engineers to augment and complement NetSol's growing U.S. presence and to jointly undertake large enterprise-grade programs for existing and new U.S. clients.
+/EIN News/ -- CALABASAS, Calif., Jan.
+03, 2023 (GLOBE NEWSWIRE) -- NETSOL Technologies, Inc. (Nasdaq: NTWK), a global business services and enterprise application solutions provider, today announced that it has entered into a teaming agreement with Digital Intelligence Systems, LLC (DISYS).
+The collaboration will leverage DISYS’s deep expertise in building financial systems and its large resource pool of over 5,000 U.S.-based engineers to augment and complement NetSol’s growing U.S. presence and to jointly undertake large enterprise-grade programs for existing and new U.S. clients.

 Headquartered in McLean, VA, with more than 70 offices worldwide, DISYS is a global, managed services and staffing firm providing application development, business intelligence services, cloud enablement, enterprise resource planning, automated testing solutions, process automation as well as staffing solutions.